OWASP/www-project-csrfguard/tab_roadmap.md

 # CSRFGuard 4.0 features

+CSRFGuard 4.0 is under developpement.
+If you are Java développer and want to help as OWASP voloneteer please contact the project leader.

-After we work on the roadmap including the following enhancement:
+## The following roadmap will remove the following CSRFGuard limitations:

 - CSRF Guard utilizes the external interface of Tomcat web server; it may not provide adequate protection for other web server applications (e.g. Internet Information Server IIS).
 - CSRF Guard can provide adequate protection against CSRF attacks; however, it can be compromised by server side vulnerabilities such as cross site scripting or client side vulnerabilities (session hijacking or clickjacking) or unintentional leverage token by unauthorized parties.